The Haight Ashbury Flower Power Walking Tour is 60% hippy history, 40% architecture/general local history, and always 100% ‘far-out’ fun!

 - Can I bring my dog?

-- If your dog socializes well, no problem.
-You may bring your dog on the tour, but you must keep it on a leash.
-We will have to ask you to leave the tour if your dog causes any problems.
+- Sorry, we go into one pet-free house.
+If you don't mind missing that then feel free to bring your well-behaved dog on a leash.
+We will have to ask you to leave the tour if your dog causes any problems, however.

 - Are there many hills?